Delta SkyMiles® Gold American Express Card Review

 Delta SkyMiles® Gold vs. Chase Sapphire Preferred®

-Though the 80,000 points you receive for spending $4,000 in the first three months with Chase Sapphire Preferred® Card are a nice perk, the spending threshold is more than what the Delta SkyMiles® Gold American Express Card requires.
-Even with the high spending requirement, 80,000 points is a still a great bonus and it's worth as much as $1,000 in travel when redeemed through Chase Ultimate Rewards®.
-Plus, new Sapphire Preferred® cardholders can earn up to $50 in statement credit toward grocery store purchases within the first year of account opening.
+Though the 100,000 points you receive for spending $4,000 in the first three months with Chase Sapphire Preferred® Card are a nice perk, the spending threshold is more than what the Delta SkyMiles® Gold American Express Card requires.
+Even with the high spending requirement, 100,000 points is a still a great bonus and it's worth as much as $1,250 in travel when redeemed through Chase Ultimate Rewards®.

 Plus, Chase Sapphire Preferred® Card cardholders earn two times the points on dining and travel purchases, in addition to one point on all other purchases, so your spending habits might mean you're able to earn points more quickly with the Chase card.
 Better yet, points are worth 25% more when redeemed for travel through Chase Ultimate Rewards®, so there's potential to stretch your rewards really far.